Skip to main content

 Growth Hormone Secretagogues and Metabolic Interplay

 The clinical oversight of growth hormone-releasing peptides (GHRPs) and growth hormone-releasing hormone (GHRH) analogs, such as Sermorelin, Ipamorelin, CJC-1295, and Tesamorelin, involves a deep understanding of the somatotropic axis.
-These peptides stimulate the pituitary’s somatotrophs to (GH) in a pulsatile manner, mimicking physiological secretion.
+These peptides stimulate the pituitary’s somatotrophs to release growth hormone (GH) in a pulsatile manner, mimicking physiological secretion.
 GH then mediates many of its effects through insulin-like growth factor 1 (IGF-1), primarily produced in the liver.

-The interplay between GH, IGF-1, and is complex.
+The interplay between GH, IGF-1, and metabolic function is complex.
 GH influences glucose metabolism by promoting insulin resistance in peripheral tissues, while IGF-1 has insulin-like effects.
 Therefore, clinical oversight must include rigorous monitoring of metabolic parameters.

 Metabolic Parameter Relevance to Peptide Administration Clinical Monitoring Strategy